GalvanizeOpenSource/l2c-html-css-2018/readme.md

     - VS Code
     - Atom
 - download this git repo
-    -

-## My Intro + little about Galvanize
+- I also reccemend using chrome as aweb browser

+## About me:
 Hello I'm Sage Elliott.
+I'm a Technology Evangelist here at Galvanize!
+Previously I've worked as a software and hardware engineer with Startups and Agencies in Seattle, WA and Melbourne, Fl.

-@sagecodes
+- Twitter: @sagecodes
-sage.elliott@galvanize.como
+- LinkedIn:
+- Email: sage.elliott@galvanize.com

 ## What this course is

 A super friendly introduction to HTML and CSS!

 - Ask Questions
-- Its ok to get stuck and have problems
+- Its ok to get stuck, just ask for help!
 - Please Help others

 ## About you!

 Give a quick Intro!

 - Whats your name?
 - Whats your background?
 - Why are you interested in Web Development?